 I head down the hall where there are two signs: “immigration” and “visa on arrival.”
 If you showed up without a Visa, expecting to get one on arrival, which of those signs would you follow?
-I got in the visa-on-arrival line and was finally approached by someone who was no doubt being paid to make this an efficient process.
-They asked where I was from and said I didn’t need a Visa and that I should go to immigration.
+I got in the visa-on-arrival line.
+I was approached by someone who was, no doubt, being paid to make this an efficient process and asked where I was from.
+They said I didn’t need a Visa and that I should go to immigration.
 It’s not really their fault, they weren’t hired for their decision-making abilities, they were hired to follow directions.
 The guy who decided those signs, “immigration” and “visa on arrival,” said all there was to be said and then hired someone once that was clear as mud?
 He should be fired.

 Zine told me to meet her at gate 3 on the second floor.
 I proceeded through gate C and checked that I was on the second floor.
 You see, after roughly 30 hours of travel, gate C equaled gate 3 in my head.
 After scanning the crowd I walked over to a phone charging station and tried to connect my phone to the cell network.
-It seems that having been gone for less than three months my SIM card didn’t work anymore.
+It seems that having been gone for a whole two and a half months my SIM card didn’t work anymore.
 I had that number for six years and now it didn’t work?
 Thanks a lot DTAC.